om1512/TeamSync/README.md

-# HR_Management_System
+# TeamSync

-<b>Human Resource Management System</b> Made using Django(Python) and Postgresql Database also integrate an SMTP and RazorPay Payment Gateway.
+<b>TeamSync</b> Made using Django(Python) and Postgresql Database also integrate an SMTP and RazorPay Payment Gateway.
 Main Objective of the project is to develop a Human Resource Management system for the Intranet Automation of HR Software.
 The HR System provides the information regarding the employees.
 The System has been to facilitate good Interaction/Communication facilities between the Employees and HR Administration.

 ## Features